-5 pitfalls when changing CMSVegard Ottervig on
+5 pitfalls when changing CMS

-Changing the CMS of your organisation is not like changing a mobile phone or choosing a new work attire—it’s much more fundamental than that.
+Changing the CMS of your organization is not like changing a mobile phone or choosing a new work attire—it’s much more fundamental than that.
 A CMS is the engine behind your digital experiences, it impacts the channels where you interact with your audience or customers, and it is a daily tool for web editors.
 In addition, you will have to live with the solution for several years, given the cost and resources gone into implementing it.

 So, changing CMS is no task to be treated lightly.
-Because the stakes are so high and the potential problems can be business disruptive, it is worth considering common pitfalls and mistakes organisations encounter when changing their CMS.
+Because the stakes are so high and the potential problems can be business disruptive, it is worth considering common pitfalls and mistakes organizations encounter when changing their CMS.